YouTube

 IRANIAN BORDER

-In 2009, 3 American tourists were hiking through the highlands of eastern Kurdistan until they unknowingly cross the border and were swiftly arrested and charged with espionage.
-It would be two years before they were released, I wanted to check out that border. 🙂
+In 2009, 3 American tourists were hiking through the highlands of eastern Kurdistan until they unknowingly crossed the border and were swiftly arrested and charged with espionage.
+It would be two years before they were released.
+I wanted to check out that border. 🙂

-Unfortunately I was approached by two guards who said it wasn’t possible for foreigners to pass, for the exact reason mentioned above.
-Even staying on the Iraq side was a danger as Iranian military had been known to cross the border and initiate tourists on the Iraqi side.
+Unfortunately, I was approached by two guards who said foreigners couldn’t pass, for the exact reason mentioned above.
+Even staying on the Iraq side was a danger as the Iranian military had been known to cross the border and initiate tourists on the Iraqi side.

 HALABJA